 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the The Greens neighborhood in Oklahoma City, OK, residents most commonly identify their ethnicity or ancestry as German (18.2%).
-There are also a number of people of Norwegian ancestry (13.6%), and residents who report Italian roots (13.6%), and some of the residents are also of Spanish ancestry (9.1%), along with some Native American ancestry residents (9.1%), among others.
+In the The Greens neighborhood in Oklahoma City, OK, residents most commonly identify their ethnicity or ancestry as German (27.3%).
+There are also a number of people of Norwegian ancestry (13.6%), and residents who report Italian roots (13.6%), and some of the residents are also of Native American ancestry (9.1%).

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in The Greens neighborhood spend between 30 and 45 minutes commuting one-way to work (60.0% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+The greatest number of commuters in The Greens neighborhood spend between 15 and 30 minutes commuting one-way to work (75.0% of working residents), which is shorter than the time spent commuting to work for most Americans.